PapaMademba/Parallel_coding/README.md

 # Parallel_coding
-Just some codes of me training on parallelizing algorithms to make them faster
+ training on parallelizing algorithms to make them faster